A Beginner’s Guide to Exposure Meters

 CdS had one minor and one major drawback.
 The minor was that it saw light similarly to the human eye, which was not the same way most films saw it.
 The major drawback was, like humans, it had temporary night-blindness—a slowness to change from a bright light level to a dimmer one.
 Didn’t seem to matter, though.
 CdS was controversial, but by the end of the decade the selenium meters were considered dinosaurs.

 Si cells showed up in the early 1970s, generally on the high end cameras and meters, but worked their way down as the decade ended.
-Si’s had the best of both selenium and CdS cells; like CdS they were small, they were good with low light, and they used batteries.
-Like selenium they reacted fast to changes in intensity and they saw a wider range of wavelengths.
-They got a blue filter to cut down the spectral sensitivity, so they’re often called "silicon blue" cells.
+Silicons had the best of both selenium and CdS cells; like CdS they were small, they were good with low light, and they used batteries.
+Like selenium they reacted fast to changes in intensity, so no night-blindness.
+They had a blue filter to cut down the spectral sensitivity, so they’re often called "silicon blue" cells.

 Because there is a variation, and because I don’t want to make this unnecessarily complicated, I’m going to assume here, for this article, that 18% gray is a standard, target gray that all light meters are calibrated to reproduce.
 Argument about how that isn’t really the case can be taken up another time, another place.